DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 ```

-## Graphics queue
+## Graphics Queue

-For graphics context we just add fence wait and signal commands to synchronize with other queues.
+For graphics context we just add the fence wait and signal commands to synchronize with other queues.

 ```cpp
 // Graphics pass will wait for upload pass m_pImmediateContext->DeviceWaitForFence(m_TransferCtxFence, m_TransferCtxFenceValue);